VAibhav1031/dotfiles/README.md

 Maintained by necromancer (a.k.a.
 Vaibhav).
 Built on top of CachyOS, powered by terminal vibes and open source spirit.
+I tried  what i know ,  If you know better than me , help me with your spells
 ---

 <p align="center">